IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 "823-231"
 ```
 {: .output}

-We can add another entry to this dictionary
+We can add another entry to this dictionary using the following syntax:
 ```python
 phonebook["Isabel"] = "736-283";
 phonebook